TomFrost/Vers/README.md

 throughout your codebase to check for earlier versions or properties in different places
 - Update your backends and your frontends on their own schedules
-- Roll out new SQL schemas and update your code for the new changes independently, without coordinating a precise rollout, and with no downtime
+- Roll out new schemas and update your code for the new changes independently, without coordinating a precise rollout, and with no downtime
-- For the love of all things holy _stop trying to update every record in your noSQL store every time you update your data model._ Every time you pull a new record from your database, just call `toLatest` on it.
+- For the love of all things holy _stop trying to update every record in your document store every time you update your data model._ Every time you pull a new record from your database, just call `toLatest` on it.
 Done.
 If you save it, it saves as the new version.
 If you don't, it stays the old version and saves you the bandwidth/request time.
 Your code only ever deals with the latest